SELab-2/OSOC-6/backend/README.md

 @PreAuthorize
 ```
 An annotation that allows you to implement authentication for your repository.
-Within the annotation u use the [Spring Expression Language (SpEL)](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/expressions.html)
+Within the annotation you use the [Spring Expression Language (SpEL)](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/expressions.html)
-SpEL allows u to use things like `authentication.principal` that refers to the userDetails of the authenticated user.
+SpEL allows you to use things like `authentication.principal` which refers to the userDetails of the authenticated user.
-U can access any bean from within your SpEL by using the `@` operator like `@spelUtil`.
+You can access any bean from within your SpEL by using the `@` operator like `@spelUtil`.
-U can also reference your arguments using the `#` operator like `#email`.
+You can also reference your arguments using the `#` operator like `#email`.

 ```java
 @RepositoryRestResource(collectionResourceRel = "/appel", path = "/appel")